 Why the Chinese Zodiac is Important to Your Wallet

 The answers I found weren’t necessarily what I was expecting, but they were amazing.
-Believe it or not, the Chinese Zodiac is important to your wallet, even if you think it’s all bull.
+Believe it or not, the Chinese Zodiac is important to your wallet, even if you don’t believe in it at all.

 Here’s why: